RuiyangJu/ruiyangju.github.io/_pages/about.md

 # News
 <span class="anchor" id="News"></span>

-- 2025.10: I am the recipient of the <a href="https://www.kugd.k.kyoto-u.ac.jp/en/support/recruitlist" target="_blank">Kyoto University DoGS SPRING Fellowship</a>.
-Thanks Kyoto University.
+- 2025.10: I am the recipient of the <a href="https://www.kugd.k.kyoto-u.ac.jp/en/support/recruitlist" target="_blank">JST SPRING Fellowship</a>.
-- 2025.06: I receive an offer to pursue a Ph.D. at the Graduate School of Informatics, Kyoto University, Japan.
+- 2025.06: I receive an offer to pursue a Ph.D. in Informatics at Kyoto University, Japan.

 # Current Research Directions